agardnerIT/site/_posts/2018/2018-09-29-tomcat-9-on-aws-centos.md

 title: Tomcat 9 on AWS CentOS
 header_image: /images/headerimages/tomcat-aws-header.png
 categories: [aws, centos]
+excerpt: The Amazon Linux AMI 2018.03.0 image comes with Tomcat 7 and 8.
+Copy and paste this code into your SSH terminal to install Java 8 and Tomcat 9...
 ---

 The Amazon Linux AMI 2018.03.0 image comes with Tomcat 7 and 8.
 Copy and paste this code into your SSH terminal to install Java 8 and Tomcat 9.